Residual Corrective Diffusion Modeling for Km-scale Atmospheric Downscaling: Methods

 \subsection{Proposed approach}

-As discussed in section \ref{sec:generativedownscaling}, the high resolution state ${\bf{x}}$ in \eqref{eq:decomposition} can be decomposed into the mean $\boldsymbol{\mu}$ and the residual $\bf{r}$.
-The residual ${\bf{r}}$ will be nearly zero mean and exhibits a small distribution shift, which facilities training diffusion models.
-It is worth noting that this two-stage method has further implications for learning physics.
-The UNet-regression stage can anticipate many of the physics of downscaling, some of which are deterministic.
+As discussed in section \ref{sec:generativedownscaling}, the Fig. state ${\bf{x}}$ in \eqref{eq:decomposition} can be written as the sum of the mean $\boldsymbol{\mu}$ and the difference $\bf{r}$, where the latter will be nearly zero mean and exhibits a small distribution shift, which facilities training diffusion models for correcting the mean prediction.
+It is worth noting that this two-step method has further implications for learning physics.
+The UNet-regression step can anticipate many of the physics of downscaling, some of which are deterministic.
 These include high-resolution topography (which to first order controls the 2-meter temperature variation due to the lapse-rate effect), and the large-scale horizontal wind which combine leading balances in the free atmosphere with the effect of surface friction and topography.
 Stochastic phenomena such as convective storms that also change temperatures and winds are easier to model as deviations from the mean.
 Also, cloud resolving models are explicitly formulated using deviations from a larger scale balanced state \cite{pressel2015large}.
-In the next section, we discuss the regression and generation stage in details.
+In the next section, we discuss the regression and generation step in details.